federicamilinanni/SBtabVFGEN/README.md

 neuron.
 The user must also be aware of NEURONs units and make the necessary unit conversions.

-Here is an interactive example:
+Here is an example:
 ```R
 tsv.files <- dir(pattern=".*[.]tsv");
 source("sbtab_to_vfgen.R")
 SBtabDoc <- sbtab_from_tsv(tsv.files)
 Model <- sbtab_to_vfgen(SBtabDoc)
 ```
+of the code in this repository, as it is used in R.

 Alternatively, the document can be imported from `ods` using the [readODS](https://cran.r-project.org/web/packages/readODS/index.html)